 Chicken Minestrone Just Got Simpler!

-Hearty soups with minimal ingredients are one of my specialties, and this chicken minestrone is one of my new favorites.
-Packed with vegetables, beans, pasta, and chicken and simmered in a tomato broth, this is one of those hearty one-pot, high protein meals that I find myself making again and again.
+Hearty dinner-ready soups with minimal ingredients are one of my specialties, and this chicken minestrone is one of my new favorites.
+Packed with vegetables, beans, pasta, and chicken and simmered in a tomato broth, this is one of those hearty one-pot high protein meals that I find myself making again and again.
+Plus, just like my marry me chicken soup, you’ll fall head over heels for how quickly it comes together.

+As always, I focused on keeping the ingredient list as streamlined as possible so you don’t have to buy a ton of ingredients or do a lot of chopping.
 But, even with simple ingredients, this minestrone soup with chicken is bursting with flavor from savory garlic and onion, and a touch of balsamic vinegar at the end which brightens the whole dish.
 It’s delicious year-round but especially good when the temperatures drop (just IMAGINE cozying up to a warm, nourishing bowl after a long day).
-And, if you’re looking for a lighter high protein soup without beans or pasta, check out this very similar chicken vegetable soup.

-Visual Guide: Let’s Make Minestrone with Chicken!
+Welcome to My Kitchen!
+Let’s Make Minestrone with Chicken

 Jump to Recipe Instructions